Escape-SpeedTV/Bibliotech/readme.md

 📚 Bibliotech

-Um sistema de gerenciamento de biblioteca desenvolvido em **Java** com integração ao **MySQL**.
+**Bibliotech** is a Java-based library management system with MySQL integration.
+It allows users to manage books, users, and loans efficiently through a console interface.

-🚀 Funcionalidades
+🚀 Features
-- Cadastro de livros e usuários
-- Empréstimos e devoluções
-- Atualização e exclusão de registros
-- Listagem de dados no console
+- Add, update, and delete books and users
+- Borrow and return books
+- List all books and users
+- Simple console-based interface

-🛠 Tecnologias Utilizadas
+🛠 🛠 Technologies
-- Java 17
+- Java 17 (or your current version)
 - MySQL
-- JDBC (conector MySQL)
+- JDBC (MySQL Connector)

-🗃 Banco de Dados
+🗃 Database
-O script SQL está em `database/biblioteca.sql`.

-Para importar o banco:
+The SQL script is located in the `database/biblioteca.sql`.

+import sql:
 mysql -u root -p < database/biblioteca.sql

-📦 compilar.bat → compila todos os arquivos Java e gera os .class na pasta bin 🚀 rodar.bat → executa o projeto automaticamente após a compilação
+📦 compile.bat → compiles all Java files and generates .class files in the bin folder 🚀 rodar.bat → runs the project automatically after compilation

+- I haven’t created a front-end for this project yet, as I’m still learning how to do it.
+However, I’m eager to improve my skills, and once I’m able to work with a front-end in Java, I plan to integrate it and possibly update this entire project.
+Thank you for your understanding! 😄